CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 - Learn new skills by exploring the [Fabric Learning modules](https://aka.ms/learn-fabric)
 - Explore the [Fabric technical documentation](https://aka.ms/fabric-docs)
 - Read the [free e-book on getting started with Fabric](https://aka.ms/fabric-get-started-ebook)
+- Join the [Fabric community](https://aka.ms/fabric-community) to post your questions, share your feedback, and learn from others

 Read the more in-depth Fabric experience announcement blogs: